 Disaster ResponseSequoia Community Corps supports the elders in their community, disinfecting senior centers, packaging and delivering over 700 meals a week, and doing wellness checks.

 Corpsmember Support"Our case managers are checking in with all our corpsmembers at least twice a week, seeing if there are any needs we can fill.
 We do Safeway runs to pick up food and then distribute those items.
 We’re also offering twice a week in-person food pantries.
 We’re figuring out how to do distance learning and mini workshops and helping them find other jobs, get their resumes polished, get all their certificates in place."

-- Monique Hooks, Conservation Corps of the North Bay
+- Monique Hooks, Conservation Corps North Bay

-Disaster ResponseOrange County Conservation Corps partners with local organizations to ensure their community members have easy access to good food
+Disaster ResponseOrange County Conservation Corps partners with local organizations to ensure their community members have easy access to good food.

 Disaster ResponseConservation Corps of Long Beach erects industrial tents to serve as temporary medical facilities at the Port of Long Beach.

 - Like many corps, Sacramento Regional Conservation Corps continues to provide essential e-waste and recycling services, ensuring waste does not accumulate and create new health concerns.